 This is an exciting year for SecondBite nationally, and with a dedicated team of volunteers, staff and supporters, we look forward to working with local food donors and recipient agencies on improving fresh food access across Australia.

 SecondBite began rescueing and redistributing fresh food in Western Australia in 2012.
 In 2013 - 14, SecondBite redistributed 400,000 kg of nutritious food to 44 metropolitan and 29 regional and remote community food programs throughout the state, from the Salvos in Albany to Save the Children at Kununurra.
-Under the Coles Community Food with SecondBite partnership, fresh food is being collected from 23 Coles stores in Perth metro via a subcontract agreement with Uniting Care West and Food Rescue WA.
+Under the Coles Community Food with SecondBite partnership, fresh food is being collected from 23 Coles stores in Perth metro area via a subcontract agreement with Uniting Care West and Food Rescue WA.
 Under SecondBite's Community Connect model, food is also being collected from a further 35 Coles stores in Perth and from a further 22 stores in regional WA, giving a coverage of over 90% of all Coles stores in WA.